ts-graphviz/ts-graphviz/packages/common/README.md

 # @ts-graphviz/common

+> It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 This package contains type information, constants, and utility functions related to the DOT language attributes, attribute values, and models for ts-graphviz.

-It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 ## Features